 The Group strives to support the communities in which we operate including community engagement to understand the needs of communities, and to ensure the Group's activities take into consideration of the communities' interest.

-During the reporting period, we have made food donations to local food rescue organizations, totalling about 14 tonnes of fruits and vegetables, in support of their contribution to aid the elderly and low-income families.
+During the reporting period, we have made food donations to local food rescue organizations on a regular basis, totalling about 22 tonnes of food surpluses as well as fruits and vegetables.
+The donations are in support of their contribution to aid the elderly and low-income families.
 In the future, we will continue to seek opportunities to cooperate with other external organizations therefore to increase our community outreach and contributions.